Konstantin Tsiolkovsky: Scientific achievements

 Tsiolkovsky stated that he developed the theory of rocketry only as a supplement to philosophical research on the subject.
 He wrote more than 400 works including approximately 90 published pieces on space travel and related subjects.
 Among his works are designs for rockets with steering thrusters, multistage boosters, space stations, airlocks for exiting a spaceship into the vacuum of space, and closed-cycle biological systems to provide food and oxygen for space colonies.

 Tsiolkovsky's first scientific study dates back to 1880–1881.
 He wrote a paper called "Theory of Gases," in which he outlined the basis of the kinetic theory of gases, but after submitting it to the Russian Physico-Chemical Society (RPCS), he was informed that his discoveries had already been made 25 years earlier.
 Undaunted, he pressed ahead with his second work, "The Mechanics of the Animal Organism".
 It received favorable feedback, and Tsiolkovsky was made a member of the Society.
 Tsiolkovsky's main works after 1884 dealt with four major areas: the scientific rationale for the all-metal balloon (airship), streamlined airplanes and trains, hovercraft, and rockets for interplanetary travel.

 In 1892, he was transferred to a new teaching post in Kaluga where he continued to experiment.
 During this period, Tsiolkovsky began working on a problem that would occupy much of his time during the coming years: an attempt to build an all-metal dirigible that could be expanded or shrunk in size.

 Tsiolkovsky developed the first aerodynamics laboratory in Russia in his apartment.
 In 1897, he built the first Russian wind tunnel with an open test section and developed a method of experimentation using it.
 In 1900, with a grant from the Academy of Sciences, he made a survey using models of the simplest shapes and determined the drag coefficients of the sphere, flat plates, cylinders, cones, and other bodies.

 Tsiolkovsky's work in the field of aerodynamics was a source of ideas for Russian scientist Nikolay Zhukovsky, the father of modern aerodynamics and hydrodynamics.
-Tsiolkovsky described the airflow around bodies of different geometric shapes, but because the RPCS did not provide any financial support for this project, he was forced to pay for it largely out of his own pocket.
+Tsiolkovsky described the airflow around bodies of different geometric shapes.
+Because the RPCS did not provide any financial support for this project, he was forced to pay for it largely out of his own pocket.